alex-las/SysJaky_N/Docs/pohoda-xml-configuration.md

 Provide the remaining keys as needed.
 The worker configuration is optional – defaults are applied when the values are omitted or invalid.

+## Offline exports

+When `PohodaXml:Enabled` is set to `false` no HTTP calls are made to the Pohoda mServer.
+Instead, the background worker saves the XML data packs for each processed order to the directory specified by `PohodaXml:ExportDirectory` (default `/temp`).
+This allows testing the export pipeline without valid credentials.
+The files use the Windows-1250 encoding and are named using the pattern `pohoda-order-<orderId>-<timestamp>.xml`.

 The HTTP-related configuration (`EncodingName`, `TimeoutSeconds`, `RetryCount`) is validated on application start.
 When an invalid value is provided the application fails fast, allowing you to fix